 Jim is looking forward to working with all partners in the ForViva group.
 Outside of work, Jim’s interests include fell walking and local history including the industrial heritage of Salford and the wider North of England.

 David lived in the same house in Walnut Road for over 50 years, before moving to Sheltered Accommodation in Enfield House in February 2013.
-David and his late wife had brought up three sons in the house and now have 3 granddaughters.
+David and his late wife had brought up three sons in the house and now have 3 granddaughters, and a grandson.
 In 2007, David was involved in the formation of the Alder Park TARA and was Chair until he moved from the area.
 From this, he was introduced to the City West TAC Group and was involved in a number of policy steering groups.
-Since the inception of City West, David has been serving on several Excellence Groups, the Eccles LAP, Dragon’s Den, and until his appointment to the Board on 1 November 2011, chaired the CSI.
+Since the inception of City West, David has been serving on several Excellence Groups, the Eccles LAP, Dragon’s Den, Impact Hub and until his appointment to the Board on 1 November 2011, chaired the CSI.
 Following his appointment to the Board, he has joined the Audit and Risk and Development Committees.
 David’s interests outside City West have been Crown Green Bowls, ballroom dancing, and his local church, Patricroft Methodist Church, where he is a Worship Leader